athomasq/athomasq.github.io/navigation/advisory.md

 <br/>

 Startups are all about execution.
-I help founders **level up their execution** through relevant, concrete, actionable advice, delivered with alignment and empathy.
+I help founders **execute better** through relevant, concrete, actionable advice, delivered with alignment and empathy.

 <br/>